 ORDAINING

-In our tradition priesthood ordination is relatively rare, for it is relatively rare to find a person with the depth of practice and insight, the soundness of character, and the strength of commitment to undertake it.
+In our lineage priesthood ordination is relatively rare, for it is relatively rare to find a person with the depth of practice and insight, the soundness of character, and the strength of commitment to undertake it.
 Still, they are to be found, and our tradition has continued because we have been fortunate to have men and women who have stepped up to do what they can to pass it on.

 Ordination in our lineage is an offer of dedication and responsibility, not a marker of rank.
 It is entirely distinct from sanctioning as a teacher.
 It is an entry into a life of selfless service to the Three Treasures out of a wellspring of compassion for all still subject to dukkha.